 I’m not a writer or a poet.
 I have no talent in that respect.
 I am an artist, but not with words.
 There is no beauty in the way I write – just pure honesty.
 The initial reason I started The Manic Years was due to a therapy assignment where I could express my own encounters with day to day struggles.

 After ten years of battling with my mood states (or seasons), and a long road of identity crisis I finally got diagnosed as having Bipolar Disorder (type 2).
-I have struggled with intense mood episodes, dissociation, self-injury and addiction.

 I wanted to share these short (and sometimes rather embarrasing!) encounters of my emotional turbulance, as I am developing the understanding in which honesty is a valuable tool that can be used to reach out and help people to open up about their own sufferings.